At U.N., Trump Administration Professes 'No International Right To An Abortion'

 "The conversation really needs to get back to basics," said Susan Yoshihara, research director at the Center for Family and Human Rights, a faith-based conservative think tank, in an interview with NPR.
 "We're very pleased that the United States and these 18 countries are refocusing universal health coverage on the real needs of women and children."

-Yoshihara noted that Azar's statement comes after decades of debate surrounding how the United Nations should address issues related to abortion, contraception, and sexuality.
+Yoshihara noted that Azar's statement comes after decades of debate surrounding how the United Nations should address issues related to abortion, contraception and sexuality.

-Grace Melton, who represents the conservative Heritage Foundation at the U.N., said conservative groups believe terms like "sexual and reproductive health" are being used by to "promote abortion and who knows what else" at the United Nations.
+Grace Melton, who represents the conservative Heritage Foundation at the U.N., said conservative groups believe terms like "sexual and reproductive health" are being used to "promote abortion and who knows what else" at the United Nations.

 "The concern for a vast number of countries is that it has been used to promote abortion, and that's not what they want," Melton said.